Ultrasound Whole Abdomen

 What is Ultrasound Whole Abdomen?

-The Ultrasound Whole Abdomen test creates real-time images that can show the size, structure, and movement of the internal organs and blood flowing through the blood vessels inside the abdominal area.
+The Ultrasound Whole Abdomen test creates real-time images showing the size, structure, and movement of the internal organs and blood flowing through the blood vessels inside the abdominal area.
 The ultrasound machine sends sound waves into the abdomen, and the resulting images are recorded on a computer.

 The Ultrasound Whole Abdomen test is recommended for individuals experiencing symptoms such as abdominal pain, bloating, unexplained weight loss, swelling, infection, etc., or when the other blood tests show abnormal findings.
 This test can help identify conditions such as enlarged organs, fluid in the abdominal cavity, liver disease, kidney stones, gallstones, cysts, tumors, or inflammation.
-Additionally, it is often done during pregnancy as it poses no harm to the mother or the baby.
+Additionally, it is considered one of the safest imaging modalities during pregnancy, as it poses no harm to the mother or the baby.

 The Ultrasound Whole Abdomen test is a safer alternative than other imaging tests such as X-rays or Computed Tomography (CT) scans since it does not use ionizing radiations or oral contrast agents.

-Before the test, you must fast overnight (8-12 hrs) and have a full bladder to ensure clear images of the organs and structures inside the abdomen.
-Wear loose, comfortable clothing, and remove any jewelry to avoid interference during the procedure.
-During the test, a trained radiologist will apply a gel to your abdomen and gently move the probe (transducer) over your skin, generating real-time images.
-You may be asked to momentarily turn or hold your breath to capture the best possible views.
-After the test, you can immediately resume your normal activities and diet unless otherwise advised by your doctor.
+Before the test, fasting overnight (8-12 hours) and having a full bladder are necessary to ensure clear images of the organs and structures inside the abdomen.
+Wear loose and comfortable clothing, and remove any jewelry to avoid interference during the procedure.
+During the test, a trained radiologist will apply a gel to the abdomen and gently move the probe (transducer) over the skin, generating real-time images.
+It may be necessary to momentarily turn or hold breath to capture the best possible views.
+After the test, normal activities and diet can be resumed immediately unless otherwise advised by a doctor.

-Interpretation of test results requires expert guidance; therefore, do not self-medicate solely based on these test results, and always consult the doctor for a proper understanding of your test results.
+Interpretation of test results requires expert guidance.
+Therefore, do not self-medicate solely based on these test results.
+Always consult the doctor for a proper understanding of your test results.
 The Ultrasound Whole Abdomen helps doctors make informed decisions about further treatment or lifestyle recommendations.

 Disclaimer: You must visit your nearest Tata 1mg partnered lab facility for radiology tests.